THE THEORY OF NUTRITIONAL BALANCING - PART I

 Hair analysis for research and monitoring.
 The hair test also provides a way to monitor progress and compare ongoing symptoms with various states of body chemistry.
 It is thus an excellent research tool as well.

-animals and used the concept to help him understand paradoxes that occurred
+beings and animals and used the concept to help him understand paradoxes that

 For example, he found that giving calcium to a person would not raise the hair tissue calcium level.
 However, giving copper would raise the hair tissue calcium level, even if the copper level did not increase.